-Arup led a consortium defining the flood risk zones of Poland’s River San and its 53 tributaries in preparation for implementation of the EU Flood Directive.
+Arup led a consortium to define the flood risk zones of Poland’s River San and its 53 tributaries in preparation for implementation of the EU Flood Directive.
 Delimitating flood zones for various flood events is the first step of work required by the Directive leading to proper management of the flood risk.

 Fluvial and GIS modelling

-Fluvial modelling using industry-standard Mike 11 software was conducted for all 54 rivers, based on hydrological calculations for catchments controlled and uncontrolled by water gauge stations, along with geographic information systems (GIS) modelling to establish flood zones for seven events of given probabilities.
+We conducted fluvial modelling using industry-standard Mike 11 software for all 54 rivers, based on hydrological calculations for catchments controlled and uncontrolled by water gauge stations.
+We also carried out geographic information systems (GIS) modelling to establish flood zones for seven hypothetical floods of given probabilities.

-Arup also provided technical services including catchment inventory, hydrology, data gathering, site surveys, identification of flood zones, GIS preparation of maps and final report preparation.
+The scope of our technical services included catchment inventory, hydrology, data gathering, site surveys, identifying flood zones, using GIS to prepare maps, and writing the final report.

-The firm also facilitated training sessions for local councils, showing the benefits of using digital flood maps in day-to-day work.
+Training sessions were run for local councils, showing the benefits of using digital flood maps in day-to-day work.